imdrasil/jennifer.cr/docs/validation.md

 ## Validation macros

+Please take into account that all validators described below implement singleton pattern - there is only one instance of each of them in application.

 ### `acceptance`

 This macro validates that a given field equals to true or be one of given values.
 This is useful for validating checkbox value: